flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/glareshield/fcu.md

 The range of this value is between 100 and 49 000 feet.

-The outer knob switches the increment step-size for the inner know from 100 to 1000 and vice versa.
+The outer knob switches the increment step-size for the inner knob from 100 to 1000 and vice versa.

 The inner knob sets the altitude in the FCU windows in the chosen increment step-size.